-The demand for language-learning tools and solutions is higher than ever, thanks to things like globalization and more accessible travel.
-As a result, any resource that simplifies the language-learning process is a welcome addition to the market.
+The demand for language-learning tools and solutions is high because of globalization and international businesses.
+As a result, any resource simplifies the language-learning process and is a welcome addition to the market.
 One innovative tool that’s particularly well-suited for this objective is a chatbot.

-To illustrate how well Facebook bots can help students pick up a new language, we spoke with Sarah Bromley, who built a bot called Go Correct to help students learn English.
-Not only has it helped over 2,000 users practice their English skills, but it also won an award from the British council for digital innovation in language teaching.
-We asked for her best tips and details about her experience designing a chatbot to help students acquire a new language.
+To illustrate how well Facebook automation can help students pick up a new language, we spoke with Sarah Bromley, who built a bot called Go Correct to help students learn English.
+It has helped over 2,000 users practice their English skills, and it also won an award from the British council for digital innovation in language teaching.
+We asked Sarah to share her experience.

 Why bots are a powerful language-learning solution

-With a chatbot for language acquisition, students can receive this type of customized tuition, but on their own schedule and at their own pace.
-“Human interaction is vital for language learning,” explains Sarah, since native speakers are key to helping students understand vocabulary and meaning in context, “but interaction with real humans can be difficult or expensive to arrange.
-If a chatbot that is designed to behave like a human could provide that interaction for free and on demand, then this would be hugely beneficial to a language learner."
+“Native speakers are vital for language learning, but interaction with real humans can be difficult or expensive to arrange.
+If a chatbot designed to behave like a human could provide that interaction for free and on-demand, this would be hugely beneficial to a language learner,” explains Sarah.

-Before she built her bot, Sarah “piloted a version of the product, just by manually sending messages on WhatsApp” to her students.
-She already knew that advanced language learners "would like a chance to practise every day by writing a short text and having a native speaker correct it”.
-So although this method allowed her to offer her students that personalized, one-on-one element, she knew that automating the process would make things far easier for everyone.
-Now, she uses the bot instead to “provide quick and easy access to snack-sized practice or instant answers,” available to the students at any time.
+So, although this method allowed her to offer her students that personalized, one-on-one element, Sarah knew that automating the process would make things far easier for everyone.
+So now, she uses the bot instead to “provide quick and easy access to snack-sized practice or instant answers,” available to the students at any time.

-Another reason chatbots work so well for language learning is that they exist in Messenger, a Facebook app people are already familiar with.
-“These days, everyone is constantly connected to a messaging app, so it makes sense that any type of learning that benefits from regular study or practice is ideal for delivering through a chatbot,” Sarah tells us.
-Plus, bringing this new type of learning experience to a familiar app is fun and exciting for users.
-They’re “generally intrigued and delighted by the service that the bot offers,” says Sarah.
+Chatbots work so well for language learning because they automate communication on Facebook Messenger.
+“These days, everyone is using messaging apps.
+So it makes sense that regular study or practice is ideal for delivering through a chatbot,” Sarah tells us.
+In addition, bringing this new learning experience to a familiar app is fun and exciting for users.
+They’re “generally intrigued and delighted by automation,” says Sarah.
 She shared student feedback with us:

 Tips for building a bot for your language-learning business

-Whether you run a language course or you provide one-on-one teaching to students, a bot can benefit your business!
-The Chatfuel platform is free and easy to use—no coding knowledge required, which means anyone can build a fully functional bot.
-Before designing your bot, take a look at our best tips:
+A bot can benefit your business, whether you run a language course or provide one-on-one teaching to students.
+The Chatfuel platform is free and easy to use.
+Before building your automation, take a look at our best tips:

-- Consider making your bot multilingual.
-Your students aren’t the only ones who can learn to speak multiple languages!
-You can make your bot multilingual too, so you can reach and engage even more potential users.
+- Consider building a multilingual bot.
+Your students aren’t the only ones who can learn to speak multiple languages.
+You can reach and engage even more potential users with a multilingual bot.

-If you’re looking to provide an even more convenient, accessible, and engaging way to deliver lessons and other content to your language-learning students, a Messenger bot is the tool for you!
-Offering users an interactive chatbot to practice with will take your language business to the next level.
+Automation provides a convenient and engaging way to deliver lessons and other content to your language learners.
+Sign up today to build an interactive Messenger chatbot and take your language business to the next level.